ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/perf.md

 The number of counters available could be between 1 and 7 depending on processor types and virtualization.

-If you see two instances of the PMU driver, it means the hardware is a big.LITTLE system with two types of processors, and each has it's own PMU.
+If you see multiple instances of the PMU driver, it means the hardware is a [big.LITTLE](https://www.arm.com/en/technologies/big-little) system with different processors, each has it's own PMU.

 If the message is not in the kernel message log, check both the PMU driver device tree entry and the kernel configuration parameters listed above.